akobbs/javascript-interview-questions/README.md

 - No `super`

-Takes `super` from the outer function.
+Takes it from the enclosing scope.

 ```javascript
 class Vehicle {